 "Very nice.
 I'm sure your village appreciates having a healer around.
 We have a few elders that are good at medicine, but none of them speak with spirits.
 We're more of a moon revering kind of clan."
 Siku chuckled, as if it wasn't obvious from all the lunar motifs adorning the village.

 Treke was beginning to like how cheerful and good-natured Siku appeared to be, hoping they could become friends eventually.
-Elder Vrenik did want her to branch out and get to know more fuglans.
+Elder Vrenik did want her to branch out and get to know more fuglans, as she never had any reason to travel beyond the woodland paths of her clan’s secluded village until today.
+She wasn’t quite sure how to explain the nature of spirits to someone outside of her clan, but fortunately Siku did seem like the curious type.

 "For me?"

-"Well, I hope to change that soon.
-We can use these fruits to go along with some smoked fish.
+"Well, I hope that changes soon.
+You should meet more sea fuglans!
 Come with me, I want to introduce you to my family."

-Siku's house was not far from where her boat was docked.
-The building was only one story, built mostly from bamboo and thatch, but it was fairly wide with two entrances facing the dockside and another at the back, facing the water.
-They headed inside, where Siku placed the fruit into an empty basket which sat next to several others filled with various harvested goods.
+Gingerly following behind her new friend, Treke found that Siku's house was not far from where she docked her boat.
+The building was only one story, built mostly from bamboo and thatch, but it was wide enough to house multiple fuglans.
+Heading inside, Siku placed the fruit into an empty basket that sat among many others filled with various harvested goods.
+Two older sea fuglans, both female, sat on the floor sorting colorful seashells together, weaving them into the net-like shawls that draped over their shoulders.

 "Hello, mother!
-This is Treke, a friend I made today, from Neukrin village.
-She's going to help us prepare food today.
+This is Treke, a friend I made today from Neukrin village.
 She bought us some nangangu fruit."

 "A forest fuglan?
 How nice.
 I'm Ianuna, Siku's mother, and this is my sister Teigru.
 I don't see many of you here in Sivaterin, except for clan elders who come to visit.
 You're welcome to stay as long as you like."
-She and the other older fuglan gave Treke an acknowledging nod.
+She and her sister gave Treke an acknowledging nod.

 "There's a big fish deep in the lagoon we need to catch today!
 I haven't seen it myself, but Treke assures me it's down there and scaring off the other fish.
 I need to ask the others if they can help."